Picture of people who used a quitclaim deed in Florida

 We prepare deeds for clients throughout Florida.

 We charge a flat fee for a consultation and preparation of your quitclaim deed.
-Get everything done remotely by phone or Zoom.
+Our attorneys can do everything remotely by phone or Zoom.

 Alper Law attorneys

-1. Enter the required information on the deed form.
+1. Enter the relevant information on a quitclaim deed form.

 2. Sign the deed with two witnesses and a notary.